Manmarziyaan: Soundtrack

-The soundtrack of the film was composed by Amit Trivedi while the lyrics were written by Shellee, Prabh Deep and Sikander Kahlon.
-Trivedi worked on the film's music for around two years, understanding the nuances of the folk music of Punjab and combined traditional Punjabi instrumentation with electronic music.
-He further introduced new talents from Punjab, for nativity and their authentic raw vocals, which Kashyap was attracted.
+The original soundtrack and background score of Manmarziyaan was composed by Amit Trivedi in his maiden collaboration with Aanand L. Rai and third with Kashyap following Dev.D (2009) and Bombay Velvet (2015) while the lyrics were written by Shellee, Prabh Deep and Sikander Kahlon.
+Trivedi worked on the film's music for around two years, understanding the nuances of the folk music of Punjab and combined traditional Punjabi instrumentation with electronic music; he had previously also composed music for Kashyap-produced Luv Shuv Tey Chicken Khurana (2012), which featured a more rural setting and also featured songs written by Shellee.
+He further introduced new talents from Punjab, for nativity and their authentic raw vocals, which Kashyap was attracted to.

 The collaboration between Trivedi and Kashyap was highly anticipated post the musical success of Dev.D (2009) and Bombay Velvet (2015) and capitalising with the hype, the film's soundtrack was promoted in an unusual manner, with the first ten songs from the album—beginning with "F for Fyaar"—released everyday from 10 August 2018, and a concert tour was held to promote the album.
 It was released through Eros Music on 5 September 2018 to critical acclaim and was considered as one of the best Hindi film soundtracks of the decade.